isomerpages/moe-clementipri/_parents-info/Our People/Form Teachers.md

 ---
 ### Form Teachers

-* Parents/guardians may email to the school’s generic email address admin\_clementi\_ps@moe.edu.sg, stating clearly the staff they wish their message be conveyed to.
+* Parents/guardians may: email to the school’s generic email address admin\_clementi\_ps@moe.edu.sg, stating clearly the staff they wish their message be conveyed to.

 | Class | Designation | Name |
 |:---:|:---:|:---:|